HaplyHaptics/Haply-API-Java/README.md

 With the proliferation of rapid-prototyping tools and open-source development platforms, it is now possible for makers, researchers, and hobbyists to develop their own haptic systems.
-With the Haptic API (hAPI), it is our attempt to unify prior work that has been done to develop low-cost and accessible haptic systems aimed at lowering the barrier of entry into the field.
+With the Haply API, it is our attempt to unify prior work that has been done to develop low-cost and accessible haptic systems aimed at lowering the barrier of entry into the field.

-The hAPI is an open-sourced haptics application programing interface (API) that is intended to make prototyping and developing haptic simulations more accessible than it has been before.
-A major objective for the hAPI is that it allow users to develop and prototype across a number of devices and easily add their own designs to get their simulations up and running quickly.
+The Haply API is an open-sourced haptics application programing interface (API) that is intended to make prototyping and developing haptic simulations more accessible than it has been before.
+A major objective for the Haply API is that it allow users to develop and prototype across a number of devices and easily add their own designs to get their simulations up and running quickly.
 Specifically, its purpose is to provide a platform with which users can become exposed to the basic